dbt-opiner/dbt-opiner/README.md

 An environment variable `DBT_TARGET` can be set to specify the target to use when compiling the dbt manifest.
 If not set, the default target will be used.
 The target can also be set using the `--target` option.

 Check [this github action example](https://github.com/dbt-opiner/demo-multi-dbt-project/blob/main/.github/workflows/run_dbt_opiner.yaml) where a CI run is implemented.
+Or see it in action in [this PR](https://github.com/dbt-opiner/demo-multi-dbt-project/pull/1).

 ### Important notes and additional configurations